 Standard Contractual Clauses (SCCs) Explained (2026)

-Standard Contractual Clauses (SCCs) are pre-approved contractual terms adopted by the European Commission that organizations use to transfer personal data from the European Economic Area (EEA) to countries that lack an EU adequacy decision.
+Standard Contractual Clauses (SCCs) are pre-approved contractual terms adopted by the European Commission that organizations use to transfer personal data from the European Economic Area (EEA) to countries without an EU adequacy decision.
 They are the most widely used legal mechanism for international data transfers under the GDPR, relied upon by tens of thousands of organizations worldwide.

 The current SCCs, adopted on June 4, 2021, replaced earlier versions that predated the GDPR and did not address the concerns raised by the CJEU in its Schrems II ruling.
-The new clauses introduced a flexible modular system, built-in supplementary measure requirements, and provisions that directly address government surveillance access.
+The 2021 clauses introduced a flexible modular system, built-in supplementary measure requirements, and provisions that directly address government surveillance access.

 Why the Old SCCs Were Replaced